TheGoomy42/wowauhauraumo-GDG/README.md

   * Added some documentation to guide those who want to contribute.
 [WIP]
   * The player now walks slightly slower in the overworld.
   * Added logging using [EsotericSoftware's Minlog](https://github.com/EsotericSoftware/minlog)
+  * Portals are now the universal teleporting mechanism.
+No spawns, exits or whatever.
+They also work, which is a plus.
+    * Portals become 'inactive' you tp to them, until you stop colliding with it.
 * **v0.2.0**
   * Added maps (currently just 2) and portals to travel between them.
 * **v0.1.0**